SELECTED EXAMPLES

 Evidence: 01

-A million pound exit, twenty years after Tom bought the business at 22 with every penny he had.
+A seven figure exit, nearly twenty years after Tom bought the business at 22 with every penny he had.

+Like most real business stories, it was not a clean straight line.
 Five years in, Tom expanded into a garage business against his gut feeling.
-He entered an industry he knew nothing about, hired the wrong people and took on heavy upfront costs, all while pulling focus away from the taxi business that was already working.
+It looked like a sensible move at the time, but it pulled focus away from the taxi business that was already working.

 Evidence: 02

 A Devon marine firm working on superyachts, including projects for Princess Yachts, asked Tom for help.
-There was no provision for VAT or tax, the bookkeeping was months behind, and the business was technically dead on arrival.
+There was no provision for VAT or tax, the bookkeeping was months behind, and the business was close to insolvency.

 The staff stayed throughout, with natural turnover only.